Table of Contents

 I did not do analysis within the timeframes sections as I did not want to interrupt the flow of the story.

-In the analysis sections, I used tables to organise, summarise and present the data following Wolcott (1990, pp. 63–64), who suggests that graphics ‘not only provide valuable supplements to printed text but can condense and expedite the presentation of supporting detail’.
+In the analysis sections, I used tables to organize, summarise and present the data following Wolcott (1990, pp. 63–64), who suggests that graphics ‘not only provide valuable supplements to printed text but can condense and expedite the presentation of supporting detail’.

 Data Clustered Around Key Themes

-As I wrote the dance analysis, the data clustered around key themes, some of which were key themes from the literature and the conceptual framework and others emerged during the analysis.
+As I wrote the dance analysis, the data clustered around key themes, some of which were key themes from the literature and the conceptual framework, and others emerged during the analysis.

 Therefore, I wrote a subsequent chapter (Chapter 6), where these key themes were discussed synchronically across the timeframes.

-Doing so, allowed me to bring more analysis into the writing and also to add some relevant data (in particular, but not only, from the one to one interviews), which did not fit into the chronological representation of the dance analysis.
+Doing so, allowed me to bring more analysis into the writing and also to add some relevant data (in particular, but not only, from the one-to-one interviews), which did not fit into the chronological representation of the dance analysis.